Astrokiwi/satellize/README.md

 # satellize

-A quick and silly library to add satellite trails to your matplotlib plots, for memes.
+A simple and important function that adds artificial satellite trails to a maplotlib axis, as caused by some hypothetical unnamed cluster of satellites

 For quick tests:

 ```